 The inauguration of the Bedouin Village of Dahaniya in the southern Gaza Strip took place this week (Wednesday 14 June).

-The inauguration of the Bedouin Village of Dahaniya in the southern Gaza Strip took place this week (Wednesday 14 June).
+Background: The inauguration of the Bedouin Village of Dahaniya in the southern Gaza Strip took place this week (Wednesday 14 June).
 The village is inhabited by over one hundred families who farm an area covering two hundred and fifty acres.

 SYNOPSIS: The Israeli military Government is developing parts of the Gaza Strip for the Bedouin, and the handing over of Dahaniya village to local farmers is seen by the Israelis as a significant step in this direction.